flashlightministries/oilforlight/_posts/2017-11-05-satanic-temple-seven-tenets.md

 * Beliefs should conform to our best scientific understanding of the world.
 We should take care never to distort scientific facts to fit our beliefs.

 What constitutes "our best scientific understanding of the world?"
-Shall we submit to a judge or a jury to decide these matters, and if we do, won't their decisions necessarily offend the freedoms of those who disagree?
+Shall we submit to a judge or a jury of "our best" scientists to decide these matters, and if we do, won't their decisions necessarily offend the freedoms of those who disagree?
 What's the difference between a "scientific fact" and a "belief?"

 * People are fallible.
 If we make a mistake, we should do our best to rectify it and resolve any harm that may have been caused.

-What qualifies as doing "our best to rectify [mistakes]?"
+What qualifies as doing "our best to rectify [our mistakes]?"
 Who defines "any harm that may have been caused?"
 This tenet implies that the perpetrator of the harm is responsible for defining it (Judges 21:25).

 * Every tenet is a guiding principle designed to inspire nobility in action and thought.
 The spirit of compassion, wisdom, and justice should always prevail over the written or spoken word